Metro Atlanta family fulfills dying father's wish to attend Super Bowl

-ATLANTA - Channel 2 Action News first introduced you to the Skinner family back in December.
-Andrew Skinner was trying to help his dying father fulfill a life-long dream of going to the Super Bowl.
+Andrew Skinner told Channel 2 Action News he was trying to help his dying father fulfill a lifelong dream of going to the Super Bowl.
+He started a GoFundMe campaign with his siblings, hoping to raise enough money.

 We're happy to tell you that the entire family made it to Super Bowl LIII Sunday night.